-Being over-stimulated by technology can leave their minds switched on at all times, making it difficult to focus on one thing at a time.
+Being over-stimulated by technology can leave their minds switched on at all times.
+That makes it difficult for children to focus on one thing at a time.

 Meditation can teach your child that it’s possible to direct all of their energy to one task, and it actually feels great to disconnect once in a while.

 2. It can lead to better class participation and empathy for others